NUS-HPC-AI-Lab/VideoSys/docs/pab.md

 - **spatial_threshold**: Set the range of diffusion steps within which spatial attention is applied.
   - Format: `[min_value, max_value]`

-- **spatial_gap**: Number of blocks in model to skip during broadcasting for spatial attention.
+- **spatial_range**: Number of blocks in model to skip during broadcasting for spatial attention.
   - Type: Integer

 - **temporal_broadcast**: Enable or disable broadcasting for temporal attention.